vseryakov/alpinejs-app/README.md

 - `app.trace(...)`

-  if `app.debug` is set then trace will log in the console
+  if `app.debug` is set then it will log arguments in the console

 ### Advanced